Skip to main content

 Sometimes it is necessary to run a large number of very similar jobs.
 In order to avoid having to write a job script for each of these jobs, the batch queue system provides a technique called job arrays, to allow a single job script to be used to be run many times.
 Each run is called a task.

-This feature can be combined with any of the above examples, but here is a serial job example that runs the command ./my_program 32 times, with the arguments input_file_1.txt to input_file_32.txt
+This feature can be combined with any of the above examples.
+Below is a serial job example that runs the command ./my_program 32 times, with the arguments input_file_1.txt to input_file_32.txt.

 #!/bin/bash